GambitDev/Aquarium/README.md

 # Aquarium
-A little project I've played around with, built with LibGDX The plan is to make this into a full game.
+A little project I've played around with, built with LibGDX.

+The plan is to make this into a full game.

 the concept is simple, you have an aquarium, in which you raise fish